donutrj/verdigris2/content/Characters/Characters.md

 + **Strength**: the physical might of a character.
 It is used to test the force of a punch, the climbing of a rope, or when drawing the bow.
 + **Agility**: the speed and dexterity of a character.
 It is used to run away, pick locks, shoot crossbows and blackpowder arms.
 + **Intelligence**: the intellect of a character.
 It is used when casting spells, spotting tracks, and navigation.
-+ **Personality**: the social charm of a character.
++ **Charisma**: the social charm of a character.
 It is used in all kinds of social settings, uncovering lies, and pleading with gods for their blessings.
 ## Saves
 [[Tests & Saves#Saves|Saves]] are used when something happens to a character.
 Whether when dodging attacks, remaining functional after a night's march, or keeping their cool.
 + **Panic**: made whenever a player rolls a 1 on their stress dice.
 Failure typically results on a roll on the [[Tests & Saves#Panic|panic table]].